LorenzoMazzocco/OpenMC-projects/advanced/TRIGA/README.md

 - different cross section libraries have been used (ENDF/B-VII.1 e JEFF-3.3);
 - different initial position references for the control rods have been tried;

+Probably the cause is the wrong initial position references of the control rods.
+Also an incorrect application of S(alpha,beta) tables will be investigated.

 >Milan (IT), november 2021